 blood vessel that exits the heart and supplies the body with oxygen-rich blood.
 Transcatheter

-the need for open heart surgery.
+without the need for open heart surgery.

 The aorta is the large artery connected to the left ventricle of the heart.
 The left